NiHaiden/NiHaiden/README.md

 ### Hi there 👋

+My name is Niklas Haiden and I am a full time student. 👨‍🎓

 Currently, I am an enrolled student at the vocational school HTL St.Pölten in Lower Austria.

 👨‍🔬I love tinkering with different technologies, be it TypeScript, Spring, Kotlin.